FAQ

 Contact us to learn more about the HERS Index and how a Certified Rater can help you.

 In order to keep up with changes in national energy codes so that homeowners are assured that ENERGY STAR really stands for superior energy efficiency and quality, ENERGY STAR occasionally must update its standards to reflect these changes.
 Due to the widespread adoption of the 2009 International Energy Conservation Code (IECC), ENERGY STAR has updated its standards to the new Version 3 (v3) requirements.
+In 2021, ENERGY STAR delineated their standards with v3.1 specifying Single-Family New Homes and creating Multifamily New Construction v1.1.

 BER offers ENERGY STAR Version 3 Rater Training online, so that Raters may learn about the program and become eligible to participate in Version 3 without needing to travel, find a hotel, etc. For more information on ENERGY STAR Version 3 Rater training, click here.